arielherself/espresso/README.md

 ## A new look for Estée Lauder

-The past year has been hard for beauty firms, including Estée Lauder, which reports results on Thursday.
+The past year has been hard for beauty firms, including Estée Lauder, which reported results on Thursday.
 The American company has been hammered by [lockdown-induced slowdowns](https://te.arielherself.xyz/business/2021/06/19/hit-by-covid-19-italian-makeup-makers-are-looking-pretty-again) in China, which by last year accounted for 36% of its revenues.
-Estée Lauder’s stock has shed a quarter of its value since the start of the year, and further decline is expected.
+Estée Lauder’s stock has shed a quarter of its value since the start of the year, although in the second quarter it posted revenues of $3.56bn, beating expectations.

-It may be time for a bolder look.
+Still, the company is looking for a bolder look.
 Estée Lauder’s past strategy has been to acquire minority stakes in smaller beauty companies.
 But its eyes are now set on Tom Ford, a fashion brand worth $3bn.
 Should it succeed, the acquisition would be Estée Lauder’s largest yet.
 It would also be its first foray into luxury fashion, following in the footsteps of L’Oréal, a rival cosmetics giant, which bought Mugler, a perfume seller, in 2019.
 Tom Ford’s luxury cosmetics range could help Estée Lauder strengthen its position in the fast-growing prestige beauty sector.
 It would also boost its top line, and brush off some of its upsets in China.

 ## Serbia and Kosovo try, again, to find harmony